BenjaminRocco/Capstone_Project/README.md

 ## 4. Resources / References
 - `API` Documentation from `NYT`: https://developer.nytimes.com/apis
-- Code for webscraping adapted from fellow coursemate's group project, with their permission this code was included in the pipeline for this project.
+- Code for web scraping adapted from fellow coursemate's group project, with their permission this code was included in the pipeline for this project.
 - Snorkel documentation for Cohen Kappa Score labeling: https://www.snorkel.org
 - Pew Center Article on Bias: https://www.pewresearch.org/internet/2017/10/19/the-future-of-truth-and-misinformation-online
 - VADER Documentation: https://vadersentiment.readthedocs.io